 Oktoberfest: What is it?

 What interests you the most?
 Beer or German traditional food?
-Or Bavarian culture?
+Maybe it’s Bavarian culture?
 Or simply a folk fest?
 Believe us!
-The Oktoberfest is much more than just a grand celebration of beer and hangover.
+The Oktoberfest is much more than just a grand celebration of beer, and ultimately, hangovers.
 The very first Oktoberfest was in 1810 when Bavarian citizens celebrated the marriage between the crown prince Ludwig and princess Therese of Saxe Hilburghausen.
-It was an open air feast with a horse race, a Bavarian traditional costumes show, and main features of nine townships of Bavaria area.
+It was an open air feast with a horse race, a traditional Bavarian costume show, and main features of nine townships of the Bavaria area.

-Throughout the 19th and 20th centuries, the Oktoberfest has experienced a transformation into a festival that is open to public a.k.a a folk festival.
-The festival features agriculture, tradition of Bavaria state and German beer.
-Since the unification of Germany, the organization of Oktoberfest has merged with German Unity Day on October 3rd.
-Thus, the Oktoberfest usually takes place at the end of September till the first Sunday of October.
-In case October 1st or 2nd is on Sunday, the Unity Day will be the last day of the festival.
+Throughout the 19th and 20th centuries, the Oktoberfest has experienced a transformation into a festival that is open to public a.k.a. a folk festival.
+The festival features agriculture, traditions from the state of Bavaria and German beer.
+Since the unification of Germany in 1990, the organisation of Oktoberfest has merged with German Unity Day on October 3rd.
+Thus, the Oktoberfest usually takes place at the end of September until the first Sunday of October.
+In the case that October 1st or 2nd is on Sunday, the Day of Unity will be the last day of the festival.

-At Oktoberfest, you will definitely find hundreds of beer tents with endless names of breweries.
-Also, no doubt you will delve into the old days of Bavarian with lederhosen (leather trousers) and dirndl – Bavarian traditional dress – everywhere.
-Moreover, lots of amusement games, music performances and parades promise to light up the city of Munich at the beginning of the autumn.
+At Oktoberfest, you will find hundreds of beer tents with an endless amount of breweries.
+You will, without a doubt, be able to delve into the old days of Bavarian with Lederhosen (leather trousers), and maybe even a Dirndl (a traditional Bavarian dress), wherever you go.
+Moreover, amusement games, music performances and parades promise to light up the city of Munich at the beginning of the autumn.

 Cannot make it to Munich?